home-assistant/home-assistant.io/source/_components/geo_location.usgs_earthquakes_feed.markdown

 ha_release: "0.83"
 ---

-The `usgs_earthquake_hazards_program_feed` platform lets you integrate a GeoJSON feed provided by the [U.S. Geological Survey](https://earthquake.usgs.gov/) with information about seismic events like earthquakes.
+The `usgs_earthquakes_feed` platform lets you integrate a GeoJSON feed provided by the [U.S. Geological Survey](https://earthquake.usgs.gov/) with information about seismic events like earthquakes.
 It retrieves incidents from a feed and shows information of those incidents filtered by distance to Home Assistant's location.

 <p class='img'>
   <img src='{{site_root}}/images/screenshots/usgs-earthquake-hazards-program-feed-entities.png' />